flenniken/statictea/docs/md/args.md

 # PrepostTable

-The prefix postfix pairs stored in an ordered dictionary.
+The prefix postfix pairs stored in an ordered dictionary mapping the prefix to the postfix.

 ~~~nim